 In 1856 Peak was on the committee that organized the town’s Independence Day barbecue at the Cold Springs east of Samuels Avenue.

 Peak also organized the town’s first mail service, paying a rider to go to Dallas twice a week to bring back the mail.
 Peak charged ten cents a letter.
-When the town’s first post office opened in 1856, President Franklin Pierce named Julian Feild postmaster.
+According to Garrett in Fort Worth: A Frontier Triumph, when the town’s first post office opened in 1856, President Franklin Pierce named Julian Feild postmaster.
 The post office was a wooden shanty on the town square.
 Later that year stagecoach service began and brought the mail to the post office.

 This 1856 Dallas Herald clip shows that both men also campaigned to bring railroads to the area.